 Wondering what my big insecurities are?
 I’ll tell you…

 When things start going well

 It’s a misconception that when things start going well for you that suddenly all your problems must be solved.
 While that’s the case in some areas of my life – knowing what I want to do with my life, feeling satisfied with my work – it is definitely not the case for all.
 In fact, if anything it has made my problems bigger.

-Competition is an unavoidable part of success.
-I HATE IT!!!
+Competition is an unavoidable part of success, no matter how much I hate it!!

 Giving too much of myself

 If you’ve ever met me you’ll know that I’m ambitious but also someone who loves to live by my values…like the Peaky Blinders but just a bit more moral/less cool.
 You’ll also know that I talk a lot and that I like to help people.